Conductor Deployment Patterns

 Configuring firewalld

-When deploying conductor on the internet, 128 Technology recommends limiting access to the system using firewalld.
+When deploying conductor on the internet, Juniper recommends limiting access to the system using firewalld.
 (The firewalld system daemon is a managed firewall application within Linux.)
 The basic premise is to restrict inbound access to the public-facing addresses to only allow ports 4505/TCP, 4506/TCP, and 930/TCP.
 This is generally done by:

 - Creating a specific firewalld zone; e.g.,